10-3-pursuit/project-startup-challenge-pitch/readme.md

 1. Who is this app for?

-You will pitch these ideas to the full cohort and instructor.
+You will pitch these ideas to the full cohort and instructors.
 Afterwards, there will be a vote.

-Based on the vote, you will build out both a presentation and an application.
+Based on the vote, you will build out both a slide presentation and an application.

 \*\*\* Note: Based on feasibility and uniqueness the instructors may choose against the vote.